 We distinguish international from domestic students based on their immigration status—that is, whether they will be attending CU on a valid visa.
 Anyone who plans to study at CU while on a valid visa of any sort is considered an international student.

-I’ve applied for permanent residency, but haven’t yet gotten it.
+I have applied for permanent residency, but have not yet gotten it.
 Am I a domestic or international student?

 If you (or your family) have a receipt for the submission of your I-485 (Application to Register Permanent Residence) form, you should indicate “permanent resident” on the application, even if your permanent residency has yet to be granted.
 You would be considered a domestic applicant.
 If your application for permanent residency is later denied please let us know immediately at firstname.lastname@example.org.